 Ans.
 The priest used to be the teacher in the village school.

-• According to the author when his parents were settled in the city, they called him as well as the grandmother.
+According to the author, when his parents settled in the city, they called him as well as the grandmother.
 This shift to the city was a turning point in their friendship.
 The grandmother could not accompany him to school as he began to go to an English school by bus.
 But still, they shared the room.
 In the city, there were no street dogs like those in the village and therefore, she started feeding the sparrows there which came in the courtyard of their house.

 Q. When did the author and his grandmother shift to the city?